 For some additional remedies to boost your immune system to help stave off illness or shorten its duration, have a look at Great Remedies for Winter Illnesses.

 If you are already working with a nutritional expert, you are in great shape.
-For the rest of us, these recommendations will be a good start for super-charging all your disease-fighting systems and keeping you healthy and in the pink. 😉
+For the rest of us, these recommendations will be a good start for super-charging all your disease-fighting systems.

 Until next time…Be Vibrant!